jarekbryk/compbioftw/compbioftw.md

 Computational Biology Resources FTW
 ---------------

+This is my ever-growing collection of links, solutions and sources I have discovered and used when trying to learn and teach computational biology.
+I often use it as a one-stop resource page for whomever asks me about a good book, website or that command that let's you execute line 45 from `history` to learn about handling data in shell and R.

 ### A bunch of papers

 If you need a good reference or just to persuade your colleague or supervisor that she really needs to get to [where the puck is going to be](http://www.canadianbusiness.com/blogs-and-comment/stop-using-gretzky-where-the-puck-is-quote/).
-Actually, scrape that, this train has been puffing along for quite a while now and all we can do now is not get left behind.
+Actually, scrape that, this train has been puffing along for quite a while and all we can do now is not get left behind.

 - Loman, N. & Watson, M. [So you want to be a computational biologist?](http://www.nature.com/nbt/journal/v31/n11/full/nbt.2740.html) Nat Biotechnol 31, 996–998 (2013).
 - Wilson, G. et al. [Best Practices for Scientific Computing.](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745) PLoS Biol 12, e1001745 (2014).